 As the years passed, the migraines grew more frequent and more painful.
 When I could access conventional medicine, there was nothing anybody could do for me.
 All my lab work came back normal.
 One doctor accused me of faking it to score pain drugs.
 So I quit asking doctors for help.
 I learned over the years to soothe myself with bodywork, energy work, and home remedies.
 I studied Reiki, Herbalism, and Zero Balancing with some fantastic teachers.
 Still, my headaches continued to worsen.

 In 2011, I moved to Denver, Colorado and married my husband.
 A few months after the wedding, my health began a steeper decline.
 I developed a set of horrendous symptoms.
 Severe chemical sensitivity (MCS).
 Food sensitivities.
 Debilitating fatigue.
 Maddening tinnitus.
 Anger and anxiety disorders.
 Memory problems.
-Frequent colds and UTIs.
+Frequent colds, and a UTI I couldn’t get rid of.
 By 2013, I was in constant physical, emotional, and psychic pain.
 I knew there was a smart, happy, kind-hearted woman inside me, but all I could feel anymore was anger and fear.
 Life was not going well for me.